lottaalatalo/FinalProject/README.md

 -Upload the images to the code

--Learn how to move from to screen to scree (what happens after a person gets an anser correct)
+-Learn how to move from to screen to screen (what happens after a person gets an anser correct)

 -Connect the game to the makey makey